 #5 Having To Be Right

-Your investigator is there to support you however possible, but they professional relationship they create with you is different than being a close personal friend.
+Your investigator is there to support you however possible.
+However, the professional relationship they create with you is different than being a close personal friend.
 A lot of people waste time and money trying to convince the investigator that their point of view is the correct one; I’m sorry to be harsh, but your point of view is generally not relevant to the end result.
 Investigators find answers for you, it is not up to us to make them fit your scenario.
 You may be wrong.
 Just because someone told you something, or you think you know something, doesn’t mean the evidence will always back up your beliefs.

 #6 Ignoring The Facts

-A very costly mistake made by many people dealing with a family matter is that they will insist that the facts support them, even after they have been shown that the facts do not work in their favour.
-You can spend foolish amounts of money trying to prove something that can’t be proven, or you can understand that the other party may have conducted themselves differently than you anticipated.
+A very costly mistake made by many people dealing with a family matter is that they will insist that the facts support them.
+Even after they have been shown that the facts do not work in their favour.
+You can spend foolish amounts of money trying to prove something that can’t be proven.
+Or you can understand that the other party may have conducted themselves differently than you anticipated.
 Even if that person was “always” that way with you, does not mean that they are “always” that way without you.
 Ignoring the facts presented to you will always cost you more than you needed to spend.

 #7 Assuming Nothing Can Be Done